-The CCG's Occupational Health Service is managed by an external provider -Team Prevent.
-Your personal information will need to be shared with the provider as and when required in order to allow them to provide CCG employees and managers with the services required.
+The ICB Occupational Health Service is managed by an external provider -Team Prevent.
+Your personal information will need to be shared with the provider as and when required in order to allow them to provide ICB employees and managers with the services required.